vuejs/vueify/README.md

 - pug
 - coffee-script (use `coffee` in [config section](#configuring-options))

-## Autoprefix by Default

-Starting in 5.0.0, all CSS output via vueify will be autoprefixed by default.
-See [config section](#configuring-options) below on customizing the options.

 ## PostCSS

-Vueify uses PostCSS for scoped CSS rewrite and autoprefixing.
+Vueify uses PostCSS for scoped CSS rewrite.
 You can also provide your own PostCSS plugins!
 See [config section](#configuring-options) below for an example.

 ## Configuring Options